ultimated1228/ticketHandler/README.md

 - **Detailed Logs:** The system maintains comprehensive logs for each ticket, recording every interaction, update, and communication.
 This ensures a clear and detailed history of all actions taken.

-- **Assignment and Ownership:** Tickets are assigned to the appropriate technical support personnel based on their expertise or availability, streamlining issue resolution.
+- **Assignment and Ownership:** Tickets can be claimed by the appropriate technical support personnel based on their expertise or availability, streamlining issue resolution.

 - **Status Tracking:** Tickets can be tracked through various status stages, such as "Open," "Pending," "Resolved," or "Claimed," providing transparency into their progress.